sejaldua/inquizitive/README.md

         "explanation": "Paris is the capital of France", "source passage": "SOME PASSAGE EXTRACTED FROM THE INPUT TEXT" }

+*Shout-out to @databyjp for his RAG task manager, which served as inspiration for this app*

 ## Future Work